rhubarbgroup/email-address-encoder/readme.txt

 * Offload email detection to web worker
 * Flush WP Super Cache and Cachify when saving settings
+* Ignore emails in admin bar, debug bar and query monitor

 = 1.0.16 =